splunk/public-o11y-docs/get-started/welcome.rst

 For more information, see :ref:`wcidw-apm`

-For information about how APM can be used to address real-life use cases, see :ref:`apm-use-cases-intro`.
+For information about how APM can be used to address real-life use cases, see :ref:`apm-scenarios-intro`.

 .. _welcome-rum: